jfilleau/dumbvector/README.md

 # dumb::vector
 >I'm not allowed to use std::vector!

-the student on lamented in the comments of their stackoverflow question.
+the student lamented in the comments of their stackoverflow question.
 Have no fear, this isn't `std::vector`.
 It's `dumb::vector`.
 Totally different.

 `dumb::vector` was made with the design goal of providing a memory management container to students when they are forbidden from using `std::vector`.
 It was designed with the subgoal of reducing the cognitive load a new student to C++ would endure while juggling learning a a new language and learning about memory management.
 That means a lot of places you'd normally see move operations, `noexcept`, `std::size_t`, etc don't have those (if you don't know what those things are you can ignore them).